Fundament-Software/scopes/doc/intro.rst

 Building Scopes on macOS
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* Scopes builds on macOS Mojave (10.14) using either LLVM 7.0 or 8.0.
+* Scopes builds on macOS Mojave (10.14) using LLVM 9.0.
 * You'll need the following packages from `brew <https://brew.sh/>`_: `llvm` and `cmake`.
 Scopes' build system respects ``brew``'s standard installation paths.
-Install `llvm@7` if you want to use LLVM 7.0.
 * Alternatively, provide your own clang distribution and symlink it to ``scopes-repo/clang``.
 * Put ``llvm-config`` in your ``$PATH``.
 Find it in `$(brew --prefix llvm)/bin`